 Dr. Kerry Hall (Tourism Consultant): Heritage Tourism in the Caribbean—The next frontier of economic development exploring the challenges and potential

-A Conference of the Islands forms the start of the Commonwealth Heritage Forum’s partnership with the Hamish Ogston Foundation in developing a 5-year training programme to build heritage skills across the Commonwealth.
+A Conference of the Islands forms the start of the Commonwealth Heritage Forum’s initiative to develop a 5-year training programme to build heritage skills across the Commonwealth.
 With an initial focus on the Caribbean region, it offered an unprecedented opportunity to understand the most pressing heritage threats and challenges—and bring together all those interested in the built heritage of their islands.
 The wider programme will be the largest Commonwealth heritage project ever undertaken and is to be launched in London in mid-May to mark H.M.
 The Queen’s Platinum Jubilee.

 You can watch the conference presentations below or follow this link to the Commonwealth Heritage Forum YouTube Channel.